 Agents are often preferable for making high value, complex or bespoke sales.
-You will also need to use an agent if you want to sell a service you must personally deliver.
+You will also need to use an agent if you want to sell a service that must be personally delivered.

-Distributors, such as wholesalers, are often used for making lower-value sales of relatively straightforward products.
+Distributors, such as wholesalers, are often used for making high volume, lower-value sales of relatively straightforward products.

 3. How can I make sure the relationship works how I want it to?